xieyuheng/inner/docs/source/_posts/person/martin-löf/on-the-meanings-of-the-logical-constants-and-the-justification-of-logical-laws.md

   The study and development of the author's theory is heavily based on etymology, i.e. the study of the origin of words.
-  How would the development be different if we follow the etymology of Chinese instead of western language ?
+  How would the development be different if we follow the etymology of Chinese instead of western language?

 - **[Xie]** A proposition is an expression that is used as operand of logical operations.
   A judgement is a higher level expression that is used as premises or conclusion in inference rules.